dangeredwolf/PlatformInfo/README.md

 # PlatformInfo
-A simple, powerful library for comparing users' browsers and devices
+A simple, powerful library for comparing users' browsers and devices.
+It's small, taking up about 5 kb *before* gzip.

 ## It does things you would expect
 * OS type